-- Does Sneezing Affect the Pregnant Mother and her Baby?
+- Does Sneezing Affect the Pregnant Mother and the Baby?

 Every women’s’ immune system faces an all-time low during pregnancy.
-Low immunity causes an increase in sensitivity which results in allergic reactions which may cause inflammation in the nasal passage, throat and respiratory system along with the other parts of the body.
-However, although continuous sneezing during pregnancy or when not pregnant can be troublesome and tiring, it is not harmful.
+Low immunity causes an increase in sensitivity which results in allergic reactions and may cause inflammation in the nasal passage, throat and the respiratory system.
+Although continuous sneezing during pregnancy can be troublesome and tiring, it is not at all harmful.